Bhadrakali (film): Production

 Tirulokchandar decided to produce and direct a film based on Bhadrakali, a 1976 novel by Maharishi.
 Tirulokchandar produced the film under his home production company Cine Bharath and wrote the screenplay, while Aaroor Dass wrote the dialogues.
 Tirulokchandar chose Sivakumar as the male lead and while looking for a new face to cast as the female lead, they chose Rani Chandra, a Malayali actress, and planned to introduce her to the Tamil audience under the name "Gayathri".
 Prior to acting in this film, Rani Chandra had acted in about 60 films in Malayalam apart from Porchilai (1969) and Then Sindhudhe Vaanam (1975) in Tamil.
 Bhadrakali was considered her first major role in Tamil as she played minor roles in her earlier films in the language.

 During the final stages of filming, Rani Chandra along with her mother and sisters went to Dubai to take part in a cultural programme.
 When they were on a return from Bombay to Madras on 11 October 1976, their plane caught fire and crashed near the airport, killing all the passengers.
 By then, 60% of filming was complete.
 As a result of Rani Chandra's death, a few unfinished portions of her were shot using a look-alike, named Pushpa, a group dancer.
 Apart from a few scenes involving the female lead, the climax portions were fully shot using Pushpa.
 Tirulokchandar was not fully convinced with the idea to shoot with a look-alike as Pushpa slightly resembled Rani.
 However, Viswanath Rai, the cinematographer encouraged him to go with the idea of look-alike and used different camera angles and long shots for scenes involving Pushpa.
 The character's voice was dubbed by Soundaram.

 Soundtrack

 The music was composed by Ilaiyaraaja and the lyrics were written by Vaali.
-The song "Kettele" was banned at All India Radio because its lyrics were perceived as anti-Brahmin.
+The song "Kannan Oru Kaikuzhandhai" is set in Mohanam raga.
+The song "Kettele" was banned at All India Radio due to its alleged vulgar lyrics.
+It was remixed by Dhina for Guru Sishyan (2010).

 Release and reception

 Bhadrakali was released on 10 December 1976, received unanimous acclaim and became a box office success.
 Rani Chandra's portrayal as a Brahmin housewife was well received.
 Ananda Vikatan said, "It is a daring effort to bring out the script of a Tamil writer in a high quality film format.
-Dialogues by Aroor Das have depth and the film deserves our appreciation!"
-Kanthan of Kalki praised the performances of cast and also praised the makers for adapting the source material well on the screen, called Aroor Das's dialogues as short and sweet and concluded by calling it as a different kind of film.
+Dialogues by [Aaroor] Das have depth and the film deserves our appreciation!"
+Kanthan of Kalki praised the performances of cast and also praised the makers for adapting the source material well on the screen, called Aaroor Das's dialogues as short and sweet and concluded by calling it as a different kind of film.